-Figure 1: What determines health and life
+Figure 1: What determines health and life expectancy20

-expectancy20

-Figure 2: What determines health and life

-expectancy that we can actually change21
+Figure 2: What determines health and life expectancy that we can actually change21

+Environmental factors such as air pollution also have a major impact on health.
 Air pollution is the largest contributor to the burden of disease from the environment that can impact on the whole population.
 Current evidence indicates that air pollution is associated with cardiovascular disease, lung cancer, respiratory disease, asthma and stroke.
 Air pollution disproportionately affects the young, older people, those with underlying cardiopulmonary conditions and the most deprived within our communities.

 Actions that improve local air quality can deliver public health benefits across entire local authority areas.

 Please see Appendix F for background information on air pollution.

 The way that new development is designed has a major opportunity to influence behaviour, social circumstances and environmental factors such as air quality.

 Sport England have acknowledged that there is a close relationship between the design and layout of where we live and people's health with a detailed report: Active Design: Planning for health and wellbeing through sport and physical activity17.
-This report includes 10 Active Design Principles that all relate closely to this Design SPD and are summarised in the table opposite.
+This report includes 10 Active Design Principles that all relate closely to this Design SPD.